 Most Baby Boomers are famous for having the best work ethic.
-If we just work hard enough, we can have whatever we want.
-I’m one of the last Baby Boomers (I was born in 1964), but I’m also a woman.
+We think, “If I just work hard enough, I can have whatever I want.”
+However, as one of the last Baby Boomers (I was born in 1964), I’m also a woman.
 When I was a child, protests and marches were going on so that I might have a shot at careers that were then mostly held by men.

 “The Travelers Gift”, by Andy Andrews.